 The systematic uncertainties for the calculation of the $\langle N_\mathrm{ch} \rangle$ come from the residual dependence of $\langle N_\mathrm{ch} \rangle$ on $z_\mathrm{vtx}$, the dependence on the specific MC simulations, and the data-driven correction to the input profiles.
-The systematic uncertainty on the correlation encoded in the function $f$, introduced in~Eq.~\ref{eq:relative_x}, is estimated by varying the $z_\mathrm{vtx}$ range for the considered MC events ([$-10$, $-5$], [$-5$, 0], [0, 5], [5, 10], and [$-10$, 10]~cm) and the event generators (PYTHIA~8.2 (Monash~2013) and EPOS-LHC).
+The systematic uncertainty on the correlation encoded in the function $f$, introduced in~Eq.~\ref{eq:relative_x}, is estimated by varying the $z_\mathrm{vtx}$ range for the considered MC events ([$-10$, $-5$], [$-5$, 0], [0, 5], [5, 10] and [$-10$, 10]~cm ranges were considered) and the event generators (PYTHIA~8.2 (Monash~2013) and EPOS-LHC).
 The reference profile of the number of tracklets as a function of $z_\mathrm{vtx}$ is also varied in the equalization procedure, considering both the profile obtained from the data and the one from the MC (PYTHIA~8.2 or EPOS-LHC).
-The multiplicity $\langle N_\mathrm{ch}\rangle$ is calculated as the average, and its systematic uncertainty as the standard deviation, of the distribution of the $N_{\mathrm{ch}}$ values obtained by considering the combined options described above.
+The multiplicity $\langle N_\mathrm{ch}\rangle$ is calculated as the average, and its systematic uncertainty as the standard deviation, of the distribution of the $N_{\mathrm{ch}}$ values obtained with the variations described above.
 The resulting systematic uncertainty on $\langle N_\mathrm{ch}\rangle$ ranges within~0.4--2$\%$, depending on the multiplicity class.

-The correlation between the tracklets and the charged-particle multiplicities is also studied with a linear fit function ($N_{\rm ch} = \alpha \times N_{\rm trk}^{\rm corr}$), on top of the polynomial approach described above, both globally (for the whole multiplicity range) and in the considered multiplicity intervals.
+The correlation between the tracklets and the charged-particle multiplicity is also studied replacing the polynomial approach described above with a linear fit function ($N_{\rm ch} = \alpha \times N_{\rm trk}^{\rm corr}$), both globally (for the whole multiplicity range) and in the considered multiplicity intervals.
 The $\alpha$ factors and their uncertainties are computed by applying the same procedure as for the polynomial fit.
-In each multiplicity class, the difference originating by the usage of either the global or the bin-by-bin $\alpha$ factor is considered as an additional systematic uncertainty on the self-normalized multiplicity, ``$N_{\mathrm{trk}}^{\mathrm{corr}}$ vs $N_{\mathrm{ch}}$ non-linearity'' in Table~\ref{ta:systSummary_mult}, amounting to $0.14-7$\%, depending on the multiplicity class.
+In each multiplicity class, the difference originating from using either the global or the bin-by-bin $\alpha$ factor, and the two approaches for the fit function (linear and polynomial), is considered as an additional systematic uncertainty on the self-normalized multiplicity, ``$N_{\mathrm{trk}}^{\mathrm{corr}}$ vs $N_{\mathrm{ch}}$ non-linearity'' in Table~\ref{ta:systSummary_mult}, amounting to $0-7$\%, depending on the multiplicity class.